 The project has been monitoring the Global War on Terrorism and its implications for human rights, democracy and ecology since the immediate aftermath of 9-11.
 With an international network of contacts and correspondents, we scan the world press and Internet for important stories overlooked by the mass media, and examine the headlines with a critical eye for distortion, deceit and propaganda.
 We report on the forgotten wars outside the media spotlight, and seek out unexamined contexts that go beyond mainstream sound-bite coverage.
 We endeavor to expose the corporate agendas behind the new military interventions, and to find pro-autonomy, anti-militarist voices we can support in the countries under imperialist assault.
 We support the secular, progressive anti-imperialist and pro-democracy forces in the Middle East that reject the spectacularized “jihad-vs-GWOT” duality.
 We especially seek to loan solidarity to land-rooted, stateless, and indigenous peoples—the “Fourth World.”
 Above all, we are committed to real journalism (as opposed to mere opinion-spewing and bloggery), and seek through our example to resist its alarming decline.
 We are fastidiously non-sectarian, and our first loyalty is always to the truth.

 We changed the name to CounterVortex in 2016, in light of our expanding areas of coverage (beyond our original mandate of the Global War on Terrorism), and to emphasize resistance and positive alternatives to the deepening dystopia.
-Hence our new kicker: “Resisting the Downward Spiral.”
+Hence our new kicker: “Resisting Humanity’s Downward Spiral.”

 Why World War 4?
 The “World War III” envisioned in the Cold War was a devastating conflict between two monolithic superpowers.
 The Cold War, thankfully, never reached this climax.
 But in the aftermath of 9-11, we entered its chilling sequel: the age of “asymmetrical” or “molecular” warfare, in which a single globalized superpower faces an invisible, hydra-headed enemy which is everywhere and nowhere; in which the expansion of “free markets” is an explicit aim of military campaigns; and in which indigenous peoples, stateless ethnicities and localist/autonomist political models—the “Fourth World”—are increasingly targeted and conflated with the “terrorist” threat.
 The leaders of this new global crusade acknowledge openly that it will last generations.
 To emphasize that this new world situation requires a new kind of thinking, we have joined with those on the left and right alike that call this global conflict World War 4.
 See World War 4 Report #106